 Typical application domains for COQOS Micro SDK are powertrain, chassis, body, gateway and ADAS control units, which implies the separation kernel must achieve a high safety level of ASIL-D. This requires temporal and spatial separation of virtual machines.

-One concrete example can be found in the body domain.
-Such a domain controller will run, on a single microcontroller, functions that are safety-critical (such as power-management of the entire body domain), security-critical (such as unlocking the car) and functions that are neither (such as interior lighting).
+Concrete examples can be found in the body and powertrain domains.
+A single microcontroller runs functions that are safety-critical (such as power-management of the entire body domain), security-critical (such as unlocking the car) and functions that are neither (such as interior lighting).
 Ideally these functions can be developed independently and integrated easily.
-It should be possible to do a software update of uncritical functions (such as the interior lighting) without affecting safety relevant functions (such as managing power).
+It enables a software update of uncritical functions (such as the interior lighting) without affecting safety relevant functions (such as managing power).

 NXPS32S: COQOS Micro SDK